MaghsoodSalimi/STORM/README.md

 - Storing the data in a cloud database (Azure SQL)
 - Automating the data collection and ingestion process
 - Building a Power BI report to visualize train announcements effectively
 - Developing an AI model to forecast train delay, using historical data
+- Deploying a Streamlit app to predict the train delay based on user entries

 ---